 The Stanmore vision is to be a leading resources company in Australia, creating value to our stakeholders through sustainable development.
-We do this with genuine care and safety for our people, our partners and stakeholders.
+We do this with genuine concern for the care and safety of our people, our partners and stakeholders.
 We understand the environmental impacts of the tasks we perform and continuously explore ways to avoid, minimise and rehabilitate impacts to air, land, water and biodiversity.